Dernière mise à jour : 17 octobre 2013

 pixelated ladders for an ILC vertex detector" pdf, ArXiv 1006.5424.

 - The first document describing the project goals and initial steps are available here : pdf.

-- 2011 : We are driving in parallel the assembly and testing of the ladder from the (2010 design) and the preparation of the new (2011) design to optimize the material budget.
+- 2011 : We have been driving in parallel the assembly and (lab and beam) testing of the ladder from the 2010 design and the preparation of the new (2011) design to optimize the material budget.

 - In total, 5 modules from the 2010 design were produced, all functional.
 The first ladder was assembled in June, see picture and is also functional.
 A second one is foreseen for September.
-Beam tests at CERN-SPS to validate the performance of the ladder are expected early November (10 Mpixels experiment including the reference telescope).
-The thermal and mechanical behavior of the ladder under air cooling is being studied through simulations and measurements (mechanical vibrations, thermal mockup).
+The thermal and mechanical behavior of the ladder under air cooling is being studied through simulations and measurements (mechanical survey, thermal mockup).

-- A new (2011) flex cable has been designed.
-It is currently (August) in production and should allow to reach a material budget of 0.34% of X0 for the double-sided ladder.
-The assembly of the first modules are expected for December followed by the first ladder early in 2012.
+- A new (2011 design) flex cable has been designed, narrower and using aluminum.
+It should allow to reach a material budget of 0.34% of X0 for the double-sided ladder.

 - 2010 : The second prototype (2010 design) reaches already the full size (sensitive area 13x1 cm2).
 Each module is equipped with 6 MIMOSA 26 sensors (18.4 µm pitch, 100 µs readout).
 The ladder backbone is made of 1mm of silicon carbide foam at 8%.
 This design is mostly focussed on the electric functionality and not yet on the material budget, which amounts to 0.6% of X0 for the double-sided ladder.